 Hamilton Township is a township of the second class and is governed by a 3 person Board of Supervisors who are elected to six-year terms.
 The board is responsible for all Township policies and legislation that govern this community.
 Part of its job is to appoint members to the Planning Commission, the Zoning Hearing Board, and to make other appointments as it deems necessary.
-The population of Hamilton Township is approximatly 9,083.
+The population of Hamilton Township is approximately 9,083.
 The Township covers approximately 38.5 square miles with 81.1 miles of Township roads and 59.5 miles of state roads.
-The Township Building is located on Fenner Avenue in Sciota.
+The Township Building is located at 229 Fenner Avenue in Sciota.

 According to the United States Census Bureau, the township has a total area of 38.5 square miles (100 km2), of which, 38.3 square miles (99 km2) of it is land and 0.2 square miles (0.52 km2) of it (0.42%) is water.
 The township contains the unincorporated communities of Blue Mountain Pines, Bossardsville, Hamilton Square, Kellersville, Kemmererville, Sandhill, Sciota, Snydersville, and Stormville, plus a portion of Saylorsburg.

 Second Monday and the fourth Tuesday of each month at 4:00 pm at the Municipal Building.

 Third Monday of each month at 7:30 pm at the Municipal Building

 Meetings only as needed.
 First Tuesday of each month at 4:00 pm at the Municipal Building.